kyklish/kyklish.github.io/Bodor_A3_1kW_Guide/Bodor_A3_1kW_Guide.md

 3. Focus shall be between -1 to 1.
 4. In this way, small light points are easy to be observed.

+## Calibrate capacitance.
+1. Move the cutting head to the position about 5mm far from the workpiece surface, and keep the workpiece still all the time.
+   1. If you have never calibrated capacitance, click Z axis direction button to change height.
+   2. Click **Calibrate**.
+2. If you have calibrated capacitance before, click **One Key Calibrate**.

 It is recommended that the actual cutting height is between 0.5 and 1.5mm.
 If the actual cutting height is not accurate, the calibration shall be carried out.

+## Power curve.

+Used to make the cutting power and frequency change with the cutting speed accordingly and make sure thermal power absorbed in unit area is the same and achieve fine cutting result, so as to solve problems like over-burning around the corner and different cutting results in terms of thickness.
+Open **Layer** settings, find **Cutting Power Curve** area.
+To adjust speed power and speed frequency, check **Adjust Speed Power** and **Adjust Speed Frequency** in **Power Curve** area.
+The system makes the cutting power and cutting frequency change with the cutting speed during cutting.
+Otherwise, the cutting power and cutting frequency keep the same all the time during cutting.

 The operating environment is 10℃ ~ 35℃.